 The assassination of children in Yemen,Ma'rib .Iman Hanna

-When the pressure increased on Al-Houthi, after refusal of the Yemenis to comply with their threats to join their ranks, the Houthis resorted to the meanest methods.
-They forcibly abducted children from the streets, schools and houses and forced them to take up arms and join the ranks of the militia.
-Hence families voluntarily chose displacement to protect their children from the unknown fate on the front lines.
+Al-Houthi, forcibly abducted children from the streets, schools and houses and forced them to take up arms and join the ranks of the militia.
+Hence families voluntarily chose displacement to protect their children.

 We visited the recruited children rehabilitation center in Ma'rib.
-There, we found children who returned from different battle fronts in Yemeni governorates.
+There, we found children who returned from different battle fronts in Yemen.

-Although they come from different areas, but the tragedy connects them; the tragedy of being a child and instead of wearing the school uniform, you wear the army combat uniform; instead of carrying a pen and a bag, you carry a weapon that is often heavier than your malnourished or sometimes starving body.
+Although they come from different battle fronts , but the tragedy connects them; the tragedy of being a child and instead of wearing the school uniform, you wear the army combat uniform; instead of carrying a pen, you carry a weapon that is often heavier than your malnourished or sometimes starving body.

 inside the center, we also met with more than 20 children, everyone has a different story, we also met with training and rehabilitation officials to know the difficulties they face in rebuilding what was destroyed in the minds and spirits of these children.
-Houthi was not only exploiting them on the fronts but sought to fill their minds with Jahadi thought and sectarian ideology and tried to teach them misinterpretations of the Koranic verses which are taught in Iran. in addition to the psychological effects of carrying arms.
+Houthi was not only exploiting them on the fronts but sought to fill their minds with Jahadi thought and sectarian ideology. in addition to the psychological effects of carrying arms.

 Saif: They forcibly took me from the market

 Among dozens of his colleagues, who are connected by one fate, we found Saif sitting quietly, filled with fear to even talk.
 Saif Abdullah, 10 years, barely answered our questions, saying, “I am from Omran governorate, and was fighting on the front with the Houthis”.
-He added in his Bedouin dialect how he joined the ranks of the Houthis, "One day I was buying something from the market and the Houthis came and took me by force, and I started fighting with them.”
+He added in his Bedouin dialect how he joined the ranks of the Houthis, "One day I was in the market and the Houthis came and took me by force, then I started fighting with them.”

-Saqr: They made stay on the front for two months
+Saqr: I stayed on the front for two months

 Another child talked to us; his name is Sakr Moteab, 11yearـold, said, “They took us to the front-line.
-We were giving their soldiers water and bread, and we stayed where we didn’t see anybody except them. they gave us weapons and I fought with them in the battle of Al-Adaysat, as for his observations of the war , he said ”we were terrified while we see the corpses, and I saw my colleagues were dead holding their arms”.
+We were giving their soldiers water and bread, and we stayed where we didn’t see anybody except them.
+I fought with them in the battle of Al-Adaysat, as for his observations of the war , he said ”we were terrified while we see the corpses, and I saw my colleagues were dead holding their arms”.

 Saqr continued:”then we went to a place they have in Sana’a where we read and studied the books they brought.
-A teacher comes to explain the books, and in the next day, he checks who memorized the lesson.
-Anyone who doesn’t memorize is taken to solitary confinement.”.”
+A teacher comes to explain the books, and in the next day, he checks who memorised the lesson.
+Those who did not were taken to solitary confinement.”

 and the food that they were eating ,he said, ”we were eating bitter bread and their food residues”.

-The 13-year-old Nasser Mohammed revealed to us more secrets of the Houthi camps, he said: "They took me from school with 7 colleagues.
-They told us that they will take us to a training course. they took us to a dark place it was like a small underground basement in Sana’a.
-"They ordered us to glorify Abdul-Malek al-Houthi, and to say our master Abdul Maleik al-Houthi; otherwise, they would torture us”.
+The 13-year-old Nasser Mohammed revealed to us more secrets of the Houthi camps, he said: "They took me from school with 7 colleagues. they took us to a dark place it was like a small underground basement in Sana’a.
+"They ordered us to say my master Abdul Maleik al-Houthi; otherwise, otherwise, they would torture us”.
 And about the religious lessons that they learned there, he said, "They taught us to insult the prophet's companions and told us that the Holy Quran was revealed to Ali not to Muhammad.
 Also, my cousin was tortured because he refused to keep these teachings."

 Nasser continued: “They trained us to use arms in the burning sun, on the mountain.
 Some of us were raped, including one of my friends.
 They gave us white pills every day, and ordered us to swallow them to give us strength.
 Latter we knew it were contraceptive pills, so that when we are wounded we don’t bleed.
 I used to hide them, and tell the Houthis that I swallowed it”.
 He added: “We participated in the battle of Al-Mocha.
 I saw my colleagues dead in front of me, and I fled away and came here.”